tiagoporto/swill-boilerplate/README.md

     - Example
     `myplugin_SEPARATE.js` will be published as `myplugin.js`.

 * The folder `public/img` is clean when some tasks are executed, the images come from ` src/images`, but if you work with copyrighted images you shouldn't use compression, because it removes the metadata from the files.
-You can place images direct in the `public/img/copyright`, they won't be deleted.
+You can place images directly in the `public/img/copyright`, they won't be deleted.

     > If for some other reason you want to use other folders directly in the `public/img`, add the folder in the task ` clean` on `gulpfile.js`, and it won't be deleted.